-Calpain Therapeutics’ lead drug candidate, CAT811, is a first-in-class pre-clinical pharmaceutical for the treatment of cataract.
+One of Calpain Therapeutics' compounds is a first-in-class pre-clinical pharmaceutical compound in development for the treatment of cataract.

 The World Health Organisation estimates that Glaucoma is responsible for 12% of all blindness or 4.5 million people globally which may grow to 80 million people by 2020.
 Glaucoma is a group of age and genetically-related eye diseases which cause restricted vision which progressively worsens leading to irreversible blindness.
 The exact cause of glaucoma is unknown, but elevated intraocular pressure (IOP) is thought to be the major cause of the optic nerve damage that typifies the disease.